 Acts Governing South African Property: A Buyer and Seller's Guide

-What are the acts governing South African property?
+The acts governing a South African property sale

 The acts governing South African property are the pieces of national legislation that regulate how land is sold and transferred, what protections buyers and sellers have, how estate agents and property practitioners must conduct themselves, how home loans are structured, and what rights apply when things go wrong.
 No single act covers everything, different legislation applies depending on whether you're buying from a developer or a private seller, purchasing a sectional title or freehold property, taking out a bond, or dealing with a rental dispute.